Burnout, benefits and HR

 There’s a buzz about burnout these days.
 Hardly surprising, when the Health and Safety Executive (HSE) confirms that stress, depression or anxiety account for 54% of all working days lost due to ill health.1

 And with anxiety about coronavirus spreading more quickly than the disease itself, stress isn’t likely to diminish any time soon.
 What can employers do to combat burnout, especially in these trying times?

-Debbie Kleiner, Head of Workplace Happiness at PES, braved the public on 12th March and took part in a lively panel discussion about burnout at the Cover Mental Health & Wellbeing Summit.
-So far she has suffered no ill effects!
-In the first of two blogs about the subject, here are some key themes that emerged from the discussion.
+Debbie Kleiner, Head of Workplace Happiness at PES, braved the public on 12th March (prior to lockdown) and took part in a lively panel discussion about burnout at the Cover Mental Health & Wellbeing Summit.
+Here are some key themes that emerged from the discussion.

 What is burnout?

 The World Health Organisation (WHO) describes burnout as an ‘occupational phenomenon’ resulting from workplace stress that hasn’t been successfully managed.
 By implication, then, leaders and managers can play a key role in preventing it.

 Easier said than done, especially in sectors where pressure is part of the territory.
 Research by the British Medical Journal shows that a third of doctors are experiencing burnout – and this was before the current public health crisis.

 - Culture plays a huge part in preventing burnout, so create a culture of openness.
 Lead from the front with a top team that walks the talk.
 Ensure that managers know how to manage people well and are trained to spot the signs of poor mental health.

 - Create a wellbeing plan that is holistic and doesn’t just focus on isolated interventions.
 Consider how different aspect of your organisation mesh together to create a positive employee experience.